in-hub/incore-docs/InCore.Database/MSSQLDatabase.rst

 Description
 ***********

-The MSSQLDatabase object is used to connect to a Microsoft SQL Server using ODBC.
+The MSSQLDatabase object can be used to connect to a Microsoft SQL Server using ODBC.

 :**› Inherits**: :ref:`NetworkDatabase <object_NetworkDatabase>`